reshma22phd7044-hub/R3MV-PHMBCNN-GRU/README.md

 A pretrained version of models are used for the remaining Deep Learning modles.
 The prediction results of all these individual models are saved for later purpose.

 **(ii) Feature Fusion Classification**

-In this block the features are extracted from all the individual models and MLP classifier is used or classification of skin lesion image. to improve the performence of classification, the extracted features are refined by using the PCA and Mutual Information ranking.
+In this block the features are extracted from all the individual models and MLP classifier is used or classification of skin lesion image.
+To improve the performance of classification, the extracted features are refined by using the PCA and Mutual Information ranking.
 The Top k- no of features are passed as input to the MLP classifier.

-**(iii) Decision level Classification** in this level SVM classifier is used as meta classifier and trained on the predictions of the individual classifiers. to improve the classification rate the model combinations producing the higher classification accuarcy are considered for final state of classification.
+**(iii) Decision level Classification**

+In this level SVM classifier is used as meta classifier and trained on the predictions of the individual classifiers.
+To improve the classification rate the model combinations producing the higher classification accuarcy are considered for final state of classification.

 **Final stage-Majority Vote**

-Majority voting mechnism is applied on all the predicions of individual models, feature fusion MLP classifier, decision levle SVM classifier. this type of frame work improves the overall reliaility on the final outcome as it passed threough three level of decision mechanism.
+Majority voting mechnism is applied on all the predicions of individual models, feature fusion MLP classifier, decision levle SVM classifier.
+This type of frame work improves the overall reliaility on the final outcome as it passed threough three level of decision mechanism.